Developers-Collective/NSMBW-Custom-Sprites/CustomSprites/Goombrat/README.md

 ## Requirements
 - Knowledge about how to install this kind of stuff (at least the basics)
 - Kamek 1.3.X (changes may have to be made for Newer 1.2.X)
-- More sprites code by Nin0 (can be found here: https://github.com/N-I-N-0/New-Super-Mario-Lost-Worlds)
+- More sprites code by AboodXD & Nin0 (can be found here: https://github.com/Synell/NSMBW-Custom-Sprites/releases/tag/MoreSprites)

 ## Kamek